-The EEC after careful evaluation of the material presented to it by the university, the site visit, the discussion with the teaching staff and the students has arrived at the following main conclusions and recommendations which would, in the opinion of the EEC, contribute to the improvement of the evaluated program.
+The EEC after careful evaluation of the material presented to it by the university, the site visit, the discussion with the teaching staff and the students has arrived at the conclusion that the program is fully compliant with the requirements of an integrated Master degree in pharmacy.
+The following recommendations would in the opinion of the EEC contribute to the improvement of the evaluated program.